-The result will be “Positive demand value is equal to maxflow, this graph is feasible.”.
-We will also print out the the process of finding maximal flow and how the flow goes corresponding the new graph after step3.
+The result will be “Positive demand value is equal to maxflow, this graph is feasible”.
+We will also print out the process of finding maximal flow and how the flow goes corresponding to the new graph after step3.
 We put the input and output detail in the appendix.

 Reference: